 Many insurers will extend cover if you ask them.
 If not, shop around for a specialist policy.

 - most policies will not cover drink or drug-related incidents

-- 60% of travel insurance policies now cover terrorism.
-Where possible, ensure that your policy does not exclude terrorism
+- where possible, ensure that your policy does not exclude terrorism

 - you must take reasonable care of your possessions or your policy will not cover you